charlietw/home/README.md

 ## Zigbee2mqtt

-Thne `configuration.yaml` file is copied to the remote server upon `make ansible` call.
+Thne `configuration.yaml.j2` file is copied to the remote server upon `make ansible` call, but it is templated to insert secrets such as the `network_key`.

-TODO: Currently, the `configuration.yaml` overwrites the existing one on the server which causes problems with `advanced.network_key`, as it gets regenerated each time.
-Create a way to solve this
 TODO: Bring home assistant config.yaml into version control(?)

 TODO: Back up home assistant config to S3